 The Star Trek Feature Films

 Several characters from the feature films have their names pop up on the wall, including the refit Enterprise’s temporary Captain, Willard Decker, from The Motion Picture.
-From The Wrath of Khan, we get Captain Clark Tyrell (Paul Winfield), who commanded the Reliant.
-Another out-of-left-field name is Midshipman First Class Peter Preston, Scotty’s nephew, who died during Khan’s attack in that film.
+From The Wrath of Khan, we get Captain Clark Tyrell, who commanded the Reliant.
+Another out-of-left-field name is Midshipman First Class Peter Preston, Scotty’s nephew, who died tragically during Khan’s attack in that film.
+His name is actually listed twice!
+And 20th century born Dr. Gillian Taylor from Star Trek IV: The Voyage Home made the cut.
+So apparently, she officially joined Starfleet at some point.

-The Captain of the Enterprise-B John Harriman (Alan Ruck) from Generations is there, as is his navigator, Demora Sulu.
+The Captain of the Enterprise-B, John Harriman (Alan Ruck) from Generations, is there, as is his navigator, Demora Sulu.
 Yes, that’s the daughter of Hikaru Sulu.
 We learn thanks to this wall that she eventually made Captain herself.
 Oddly missing is the Vulcan Lt.
 Saavik, who appeared (played by two different actresses) in Star Trek II-IV.
-We know from Picard season 3 that eventually Starfleet names a ship after her.
+We know from Picard season 3 that eventually, Starfleet names a ship after her.
 But no name on the wall?
-Odd.
+Seems odd.

 Star Trek: The Next Generation

-Almost all the names of the entire Enterprise-D/Enterprise-E bridge crew appear on the wall, including Admiral Picard, Captain Riker, Captain Worf, Admiral Beverly Crusher, Commander Data, and Commander Deanna Troi.
-We didn’t notice Geordi La Forge’s name.
-But we also can’t imagine his name isn’t there somewhere.
+All the names of the entire Enterprise-D/Enterprise-E bridge crew appear on the wall, including Admiral Picard, Captain Riker, Captain Worf, Admiral Beverly Crusher, Commander Data, Commander Geordi La Forge, and Commander Deanna Troi.
 The name of security chief Tasha Yar, who died on duty at the end of season one, can be found as well.
+Also included is Ro Laren, listed as Commander, a rank she attained by season three of Picard.

 Perhaps the most puzzling TNG era name included is Wesley Crusher.
 Starfleet lists him on the wall as “Lt.
 JG Wesley Crusher.”
 But Wes was only ever an acting ensign on the Enterprise, and he left Starfleet in his final year at the Academy without graduating.
 He went on to become a Traveler, a time-traveling being who explores the cosmos.
 His listing as Lt. suggests there is more we don’t know about Wes’ story.